rahulmamoria30/rahulmamoria30/README.md

-import os

-# Define README content
-readme_content = """# Hi there, I'm Rahul Mamoria! 👋
+# Hi there, I'm Rahul Mamoria! 👋

 Welcome to my GitHub profile!
 I'm a **Software Engineer** from India, passionate about building efficient, scalable, and user-friendly applications.